tiazv/unfair-data-generator/README.md

 </p>

 ## 📋 About
-**Make Unfair Classification** is a Python library designed for generating biased classification datasets with intentional unfairness patterns.
+**Unfair Data Generator** is a Python library designed for generating biased classification datasets with intentional unfairness patterns.
 This tool extends scikit-learn's `make_classification` function to include sensitive group information and fairness constraints, allowing users to create controlled datasets with specific bias patterns for testing and developing fairness algorithms. ⚖️🧪

-**Make Unfair Classification** supports various fairness criteria violations and provides comprehensive tools for visualization and evaluation, making it an essential tool for fairness research and education. 💡
+**Unfair Data Generator** supports various fairness criteria violations and provides comprehensive tools for visualization and evaluation, making it an essential tool for fairness research and education. 💡

 * **Free software:** MIT license
 * **Python**: 3.11, 3.12